 For an AP MLD with dot11SSPNInterfaceActivated equal to true, if the dot11EPCSPriorityAccessAuthorized for the requesting non-AP MLD in the dot11InterworkingEntry is set to false, the AP MLD shall set the Status Code field to a value of EPCS_DENIED_UNAUTHORIZED.

-If the receiving AP MLD cannot support EPCS priority access for the initiating non-AP MLD for any other reason, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).
+If the receiving AP MLD cannot support EPCS priority access for (#10326, #12695, #12696) the requested service type and set of EPCS links for the initiating non-AP MLD for any other reason, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).

 NOTE 4—The verification for AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.

-If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall set the state of the EPCS priority access to enabled for the requesting non-AP MLD.
+If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall set the state of the EPCS priority access (#10326, #12695, #12696) for the requested service type and set of EPCS links to enabled for the requesting non-AP MLD.

-The receiving AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable response frame to allow the requesting non-AP MLD to employ priority access using the included EDCA parameter set and/or MU EDCA parameter set on the corresponding links.
+The receiving AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable Response frame to allow the requesting non-AP MLD to employ priority access (#10326, #12695) for the requested service type using the included EDCA parameter set and/or MU EDCA parameter set on the corresponding (#12696) set of EPCS links.

-If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall keep EPCS priority access in the torn down state for the requesting non-AP MLD.
+If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall maintain EPCS priority access (#10326, #12695) for the requested service type in the torn down state for the requesting non-AP MLD.

-Upon receipt of an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)), an EPCS AP MLD with EPCS priority access enabled state shall use the following procedure to tear down EPCS priority access.
+Upon receipt of an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)), an EPCS AP MLD with EPCS priority access enabled state (#10326, #12695) for the specified service type shall use the following procedure to tear down EPCS priority access.

 The receiving AP MLD shall issue an MLME-EPCSPRIACCESSTEARDOWN.indication primitive.

-The receiving AP MLD shall change the EPCS priority access state to torn down for the requesting non-AP MLD.
+The receiving AP MLD shall change the EPCS priority access state (#10326, #12695) for the requested service type to torn down for the requesting non-AP MLD.

 Procedures at the receiving non-AP MLD